civboot/civboot/README.md

 [J1]: https://github.com/jamesbowman/j1

-**Computer Software**: CollapseOS.org gives a pretty good idea of how to get software bootstrapped on basic hardware using only a few hundred lines of assembly and forth code.
+**Computer Software**: [CollapseOS](CollapseOS.org) gives a pretty good idea of how to get software bootstrapped on basic hardware using only a few hundred lines of assembly and forth code.
 That OS fits on less than 5k, requires no binary blobs, and can cross compile to several other architectures.
 The Forth programming language is a primary driver of this simplicity.
 A (forth) compiler, basic file system, text editor, assembler and cross compiler was written largely by a single individual and runs on a computer chip with <9000 transistors from the 1970's.

-The basic language stack for software is currently imagined to be:
-Forth OS / bootloader largely paralleling the design of CollapseOS.org, but probably using [typeforth][typeforth].
+The basic language stack for software is currently imagined to be: Forth OS / bootloader largely paralleling the design of CollapseOS, but probably using [typeforth][typeforth].
 This work is [in progress](https://github.com/civboot/triforth), with a minimal forth language working, but it will undergo several redesigns before the next phase.
 The CivbootOS will use forth for all core software including filesystem, memory manager, (forth) shell, text editor, etc.  Very likely, severe restrictions will be put in place, like only being able to allocate up to 1KiB contiguous memory for most data structures.

 On top of this OS, software should be written including CAD, board-layout and VLSI software similar to [ImplicitCAD][ImplicitCAD], i.e. does not require a GUI.
 In addition